ahaase/Nutcracker/README.md

 # Nutcracker
 Solution by Alex Haase.

-This should all be correct.
+I can think of a few minor changes I could make to improve it but this should all be correct.
 Any feedback is much appreciated.